Overview

 2. Port Conflicts

-Ensure your application listens on the port specified by the hosting platform.
-For example:
+Ensure your application listens on the correct port:

 # Flask app listening on a dynamic port